Jim Walsh (Washington politician): Politics

-In 2021, Walsh wore a yellow Star of David (the symbol that Nazis forced Jews to wear during the Holocaust), likening individuals who force others to get the vaccine to fascists in Nazi Germany.
-Walsh said, "In the current context, we’re all Jews."
-The Seattle-based Holocaust Center for Humanity said that Walsh trivialized the Holocaust and distorted history.
-He subsequently apologized recognizing that this "gesture went too far."
+In 2021, to protest COVID-19 vaccine mandates, Walsh wore a yellow Star of David, the symbol that Nazis forced Jews to wear during the Holocaust), during a speech to a group of conservative activists, in which Walsh, "In the current context, we're all Jews."
+Walsh's Nazi analogy was criticized by Jewish groups and the Seattle-based Holocaust Center for Humanity, which said it trivialized the Holocaust and distorted history.
+He subsequently apologized.